kpmeen/clammyscan/README.md

 # ~~~~~
 clammyscan {
   clamd {
-    host="clamserver"
+    host="localhost" # Defaults to localhost
-    port="3310"
+    port="3310" # Defaults to 3310
     timeout="0" # Timeout is in milliseconds, where 0 means infinite.
-(See clamd documentation) }
+Defaults to 5000.
+(Please see clamd documentation for details)
+  },
+  gridfs {
+    allowDuplicateFiles="false" # Defaults to true
+  },
+  removeInfected="true", # Defaults to true
+  removeOnError="true" # Defaults to false
 }
 ```
 The properties should be fairly self-explanatory.